NOGRAPHY/NOGRAPHY/README.md

 3. Import font images folder images/A from Github or copy it to your Google Drive (change in code as you like)
 4. Run notebook "font_recognition_cnn.ipynb" in Google Colab Link Google Drive: https://drive.google.com/drive/folders/10dmF_WKGJtFlquv14vsWFyvI9sph80eP?usp=sharing

+### Single model

+#### Glyph recognition

+#### Training regimen
+This [iPython notebook](cnn/single_model/training_regimen/train_cnn_single_model.ipynb) was used on [Google Colaboratory](https://colab.research.google.com/notebook) to train the model.

+The basic structure of the used trainingdata is in [this directory](cnn/single_model/training_regimen/ocr_fonts).
+Used data was generated using [this script](https://github.com/steganographie-HTWG/steganographie/blob/traindata_with_ocr/font_trainingsdata_generator/extract_with_ocr.py).
+Images of glyphs (a-z & öäü, A-Z & ÖÄÜ) of each font used in the [codebook](https://github.com/steganographie-HTWG/steganographie/blob/9109e9f13cab8d682a8d3a4db023def78ceaa9d2/embedder/embedder.py#L5) were ectracted using OCR in resolution of 300dpi and 900dpi.

+By using [ImageDataGenerator](https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/image/ImageDataGenerator) and [imgaug](https://github.com/aleju/imgaug) the glyph images are randomly augmented while training the model.

 ## OCR - Optical Character Recognition
 ### Installation
 We use tesseract for ocr, so you need to install it (and add it to your $PATH) to use the ocr package.